How to fix MBR (Master Boot Record) Errors in Windows 10

 - Performing command bootrec /rebuildbcd fixes the problem if damaged or corrupted Boot Configuration Data (BCD) causing the boot error

-- And finally, perform command bootrec /scanos that scan your system and adds all the operating systems to the boot screen so that you can select the one you would like to boot into.
+- And finally, perform command bootrec /scanos that scan your system and add all the operating systems to the boot screen so that you can select the one you would like to boot into.
 This is helpful if you are dual booting multiple Windows systems, like Windows 7 and 10.

-That’s all close command prompt and restart your PC and then, you should now be able to load Windows 10 again.
+That’s all close the command prompt and restart your PC and then, you should now be able to load Windows 10 again.

 - How to use BitLocker Drive Encryption on Windows 10, 8.1 and 7